-In NV, western UT and southern ID.
+In Nevada, western UT and southern ID.

 This ecological system is typically found at lower elevations ranging from 1500-2300m.
 Occurrences are found on lower mountain slopes, hills, plateaus, basins and flats.
-The juniper savanna ecotype generally occurs in local, geologically confined, badland environments and is limited in its distribution.
-Occurs at the lower altitudinal limits for tree species, below the pinyon-juniper woodland type but at or above sagebrush semi-desert and salt desert shrubland in locations where soil moisture is limiting.
+Juniper savanna ecotype generally occurs in local, geologically confined, badland environments and is limited in its distribution.
+Occurs at the lower altitudinal limits for tree species, below the pinyon-juniper woodland type but at or above sagebrush semidesert and salt desert shrubland in locations where soil moisture is limiting.